chrede88/qubtTemplate/README.md

 ---

 ## Update the Theme Version

-This guide is left here for reference.
-Please check the [template](https://github.com/chrede88/qubtTemplate#readme) repo for the most up-to-date documentation.

 The theme version used to build the site is defined in `go.mod` file.

 The best practice is to update to released and tested versions.
 To update to a specific version execute the following command in a terminal/commandline (at the root path of your site repo):